 I know you are thinking.
 The portable solar panels are charging at the same time as powering the camping cooler.
-So there is charge going into the station but caution needs to be taken.
+So there is a charge going into the station but caution needs to be taken.
 Because you may want to use the station for other power requirements at the same time.

-|Hours||52w Cooler x Hours = Cooler Watt Hours||Cooler Watt Hours x 2 = Power Station Watt Hours|
+|Hours||52w Cooler x Hours = Cooler Watt Hours||Cooler Watt-Hours x 2 = Power Station Watt Hours|

 3. Running A Portable Camping Fridge With A Built In Battery And Portable Solar Panel

-Running a camping fridge with a built in battery that can be charged with solar panels is a great alternative.
-Rather than using vehicle house batteries or a power station this method won’t impact a solar setup.
+Running a camping fridge with a built-in battery that can be charged with solar panels is a great alternative.
+Rather than using vehicle house batteries or a power station, this method won’t impact a solar setup.
 Meaning you can power or charge other devices without having to worry about system battery depletion.

-For instance the AcoPower LionCooler camping fridge range employs a compressor to provide refrigeration.
+For instance, the AcoPower LionCooler camping fridge range employs a compressor to provide refrigeration.
 This means it can freeze as well as cool, great on a hot sunny day.
-The built in battery will allow 3 ways to charge.
+The built-in battery will allow 3 ways to charge.

 - Portable solar panels

 - AC mains outletVehicle

 - Cigarette port